Ahel2000/jsprojects/Background Image Slider/README.md

 # Background-Image-Slider-Project
-A small JavaScript application that wires up an image slider to show different images.
+A simple JavaScript application that wires up an image slider to show different images.